SAP/cf-nodejs-logging-support/README.md

 ```

 ### Fixed Values for Network Logging (will impact log parsing if used incorrectly)
-Possibility to tailor logs to your needs, you can for example change the msg field for Network-logs to a find them in Human readable format:
+Possibility to tailor logs to your needs, you can for example change the msg field for Network-logs to find them in the Human readable format:
 ```js
 log.overrideNetworkField("msg", YOUR_CUSTOM_MSG);
 ```